-Hazardous materials drivers must also know which products they can load together, and which they cannot.
+Hazardous materials drivers must also know which products they can load together and which they cannot.
 These rules are also in Section 9.
 Before loading a truck with more than one type of product, you must know if it is safe to load them together.
 If you do not know, ask your employer and consult the regulations.

-- Common medicines for colds can make you sleepy.
+- 1. Common medicines for colds can make you sleepy.
 True or False? - 2.
+What should you do if you become sleepy while driving? - 3.
 Coffee and a little fresh air will help a drinker sober up.
-True or False? - 3.
-What is a hazardous materials placard? - 4.
-Why are placards used?
+True or False? - 4.
+What is a hazardous materials placard? - 5.
+Why are placards used? - 6.
+What is "sleep debt"? - 7.
+What are the danger signals of drowsy driving?

 These questions may be on the test.
-If you can't answer them all, re-read subsections 2.22 and 2.23.
+If you cannot answer them all, re-study Subsections 2.22, 2.23 and 2.24.

-Section 3 TRANSPORTING CARGO SAFELY
+SECTION 3 TRANSPORTING CARGO SAFELY

-- Inspecting Cargo
+- · Inspecting Cargo

-- Cargo Weight and Balance
+- · Weight and Balance

-- Securing Cargo
+- · Securing Cargo

-- Cargo Needing Special Attention
+- · Cargo Needing Special Attention

-This section tells you about hauling cargo safely.
 You must understand basic cargo safety rules to get a CDL.
 If you load cargo wrong or do not secure it, it can be a danger to others and yourself.
 Loose cargo that falls off a vehicle can cause traffic problems and others could be hurt or killed.
 Loose cargo could hurt or kill you during a quick stop or crash.
 Your vehicle could be damaged by an overload.
 Steering could be affected by how a vehicle is loaded, making it more difficult to control the vehicle.